hzeller/upnp-display/README.md

     sudo ./upnp-display

-In the LCD display, it should now print that it is waiting for any renderer;
+The LCD display should now print that it is waiting for any renderer;
 once it found a renderer, it will display the title/album playing.

 If you have multiple renderers in your network, you can select the particular